jenciso/newblog/content/blog/12-factor-app/index.md

   - cloud-native
 ---

-[Twelve factor App](https://12factor.net/) is a great pattern to guide you in create cloud native software.
-The format is inspired by Martin Fowler’s books Patterns of Enterprise Application Architecture and Refactoring.
+[Twelve factor App](https://12factor.net/) are great patterns to create cloud native applications.
+The guide was inspired by Martin Fowler’s books Patterns of Enterprise Application Architecture and Refactoring.
+This guide could be use not only on cloud-computing providers, it also use in your on premise platform.

-Here is an infographic about it
+Below, I show you an infographic about it

 ----